-Please bear in mind that these prices are just a rough estimate, to give you a ballpark figure.
+Please remember that these prices are rough estimates to give you a ballpark figure.

 There is one point I’d like to make as a word of caution.
-Going for a cheap product won’t give you the full experience that a quality grade unit can deliver.
+Going for a cheap product won’t give you the experience that a quality-grade unit can deliver.

-So it might be an easy task to waste money on something cheap, and walk away thinking that the whole smart lawn mower industry is a scam.
+So it might be easy to waste money on something cheap and walk away thinking that the whole smart lawn mower industry is a scam.

 A final recommendation I would like to add is the installation.
 It is relatively straightforward, and most people can do it.

-I’m going to rather recommend that you get the company that is selling it to you, to do the installation.
+I recommend you get the company selling it to you to do the installation.

-The reason for this is simply the boundary cable and the machinery they use to install it.
+The reason is simply the boundary cable and the machinery they install.

-They are clearly worth it for the kinds of people that like to save time.
-Yes, you do save money over time, but it takes time to get your money back.
+They are worth it for the kinds of people that like to save time.
+Yes, you save money over time, but it takes time to get your money back.

-After you have though, it will be a good saving and definitely a good investment.
+After you have thought, it will be a good saving and investment.

-Consider the time, effort and financial savings, coupled with the fun of operating a machine to do your lawn on a permanent basis.
+Consider the time, effort, and financial savings coupled with the fun of permanently operating a machine to do your lawn.

-Are you willing to make an investment and wait for it to pay off?
+Are you willing to invest and wait for it to pay off?

-If you are still unsure, ring up a local dealer and ask them to do a demonstration for you on your lawn.
+If unsure, ring up a local dealer and ask them to demonstrate for you on your lawn.

-For the price they cost, they should be willing to do this with no hesitation.
+They should be willing to do this with no hesitation regarding the price they cost.
 If not, try someone else.

-I’m sure that your mind would be made up after that, don’t you think?
+I’m sure that your mind will be made up after that, don’t you think?